aitomatic/openssa/README.md

 >
 > Installation: `pip install openssa`
 >
-> Try out SSA Problem-Solver App: `openssa launch solver`
+> SSA Problem-Solver App Launcher: `openssa launch solver`

 OpenSSA is an open-source framework for Small Specialist Agents (SSAs), problem-solving AI agents for industrial applications.
 Harnessing the power of human domain expertise, SSAs operate either alone or in collaborative "teams", and can integrate with both informational and operational sensors/actuators to deliver real-world industrial AI solutions.